tytydraco/yessleep/out/Ankle_Biter_Kilroys_Last_Job.md

 I rhythmically rapped my fingers against the steering wheel , glancing back and forth between the hotel’s entrance and the dashboard clock.

 It was nearly 20 minutes past our scheduled meet time.
-Any minute now she’d come barreling through the front doors of the swanky five star joint where our employers put her up, black coffee in one hand and black briefcase in the other.
+Any minute now she’d come barreling through the front doors of the swanky five star joint where our employer put her up, black coffee in one hand and black briefcase in the other.

 She’d get in the passenger’s seat without a word and fuss with her dirty blond ponytail and huff and puff like it was my fault she wasn’t on time, and god help me if I opened my mouth.
 It wasn’t worth it.